shtse8/numdart/memory-bank/activeContext.md

   now, assume `int` maps to `Int64List` and `double` maps to `Float64List`.
 - Need robust testing for edge cases in broadcasting, especially with views and different strides.
 (Still relevant)
+- Persistent analyzer errors related to deleted test files might require manual cache clearing or IDE restart by the user.